capotej/atomlog/README.markdown

    UUID

+   file-tail

 ## Installation

 	gem install builder
 	gem install uuid
+	gem install file-tail
 	git clone git@github.com:jcapote/atomlog.git

 ## Usage

-It comes with a standalone tool, bin/log2atom.rb; use as such: bin/log2atom.rb logger-file.log
+It comes with a standalone tool, bin/log2atom.rb; use as such:

+   bin/log2atom.rb logger-file.log

-You can also use it from within your applications (it's intended purpose) by adding atomlog to your application's load path and then:
+You can also use it from within your applications (it's intended purpose) by adding atomlog to your application's load path:

       require 'atom_log'
       a = AtomLog::Generator.new('path/to/log.log')
+      a.to_atom

+For large or rapidly growing log files, sometimes it's useful only to see the last 10 or so events; To achieve this, just pass how many lines back you want to go to the generator constructor as the 2nd argument:

+      require 'atom_log'
+      a = AtomLog::Generator.new('path/to/log.log', 100)
       a.to_atom

 ## Performance